As an Amazon Associate, I earn from qualifying purchases.

 CHERRY PIE FILLING

-- In a large bowl, combine the sugar, flour, tapioca powder and cinnamon.
-Add the almond extract and cherry herring if using, and cherries and mix well to combine.
-Let sit for 15 minutes.
+- In a large bowl, combine the sugar, flour, tapioca powder, and cinnamon.

 Notes